-Officer and provides advice and guidance to the Construction Supervisor

-- Provides support and guidance in developing solutions for environmental issues on-site with the Construction Supervisor and the Contractor and where applicable with the input from the Senior Environmental Assessment Officer - Provides support and guidance to the Contractor regarding CEnvPP - Assist the Contractor's Environmental Representative in ensuring that all necessary information is covered in the Contractors pre-project employee orientation and record is kept. - Provides advice and guidance to the Construction Supervisor for non-compliance situations, environmental incidents and emergencies - Conducts site inspections regularly and ensures that reports containing information on activities carried out as well as effectiveness of actions and outstanding issues are submitted to Environmental Protection Information Management System - Prescribes follow-up mitigation measures and ensures that they are implemented - Confirms that all ESS sites are correctly identified, delineated and flagged/marked by the Construction Contractor in the field - Monitors the project for compliance of the CEnvPP, Environmental License and other environmental regulatory requirements - Responsible for ongoing compliance monitoring of project activities to ensure consistent implementation of the CEnvPP and accurate reporting into the Environmental Protection Information Management System - Liaises with regional regulatory authorities and other regulatory authorities where required or applicable
+Role Key responsibilities MH environmental officer (LEA) The Environmental Officer reports to the Senior Environmenta Assessment Officer and provides advice and guidance to the Construction Supervisor/Field Engineer Manages Environmental Inspectors in the field Provides support and guidance in developing solutions for environmental issues on-site with the Construction Supervisor/Field Engineer and the Contractor and where applicable with the input from the Senior Environmental Assessment Officer Provide in-field landowner liaison support Provides support and guidance to the Contractor regarding CEnvPP Participates in Contractor Environmental Representative Pre- job Meeting and in Contractor Environmental Pre-Job Orientation Assists the Contractor's Environmental Representative in ensuring that all necessary information is covered in the Contractors pre-job employee orientation and record is kept.
+Provides advice and guidance to the Construction Supervisor for non-compliance situations, environmental incidents and emergencies. • Conducts site inspections regularly and ensures that reports containing information on activities carried out as well as effectiveness of actions and outstanding issues are submitted to Environmental Protection Information Management System Prescribes follow-up mitigation measures and ensures that they are implemented.
+Confirms that all ESS sites are correctly identified, delineated and flagged/marked by the Construction Contractor in the field Monitors the project for compliance of the CEnvPP, Environmental License and other environmental regulatory requirements • Responsible for ongoing compliance monitoring of project activities to ensure consistent implementation of the CEnvPP and accurate reporting into the Environmental Protection Information Management System Liaises with regional regulatory authorities and other regulatory authorities where required or applicable